Amphipoda: Foraging behaviour

 The incidence of cannibalism and intraguild predation is relatively high in some species, although adults may decrease cannibalistic behaviour directed at juveniles when they are likely to encounter their own offspring.
-In addition to age, the sex seems to affect cannibalistic behaviour as males cannibalised newly moulted females less than males.
+In addition to age, sex may affect cannibalistic behaviour as males cannibalised newly moulted females less than males.

 They have, rarely, been identified as feeding on humans; in Melbourne in 2017 a boy who stood in the sea for about half an hour had severe bleeding from wounds on his legs that did not coagulate easily.
 This was found to have been caused by "sea fleas" identified as lysianassid amphipods, possibly in a feeding group.
 Their bites are not venomous and do not cause lasting damage.

+Nomenclature

+The name Amphipoda comes, via Neo-Latin amphipoda, from the Greek roots ἀμφί 'on both/all sides' and πούς 'foot'.
+This contrasts with the related Isopoda, which have a single kind of thoracic leg.
+Particularly among anglers, amphipods are known as freshwater shrimp, scuds, or sideswimmers.
+The common names relate to their swimming habits, described as "scudding" and often having the animal tilt to one side.

+Taxonomy

+Over 10,700 species of amphipods are currently recognised.
+The higher taxonomy of Amphipoda has been thoroughly rearranged in the 21st century, and currently comprises six suborders: